 Remedy: Check for proper saw alignment.

-Cause: Blade is excessively hard for the material being cut, creating stress on the steel center.
+Cause: The blade is excessively hard for the material being cut, creating stress on the steel center.

-Remedy: Make certain blade is correct for material being cut (consult manufacturer's recommendation chart or see your dealer).
+Remedy: Make certain the blade is correct for the material being cut (consult the manufacturer's recommendation chart or see your dealer).

-Cause: Material slippage causing blade to twist and become kinked or bent.
+Cause: Material slippage causes the blade to twist and become kinked or bent.

-Remedy: Maintain tight grip on material while sawing.
+Remedy: Maintain a tight grip on the material while sawing.

-Cause: Using blade flanges that are undersize or not the same diameter, creating uneven pressure on the center.
+Cause: Using blade flanges that are undersized or not the same diameter, creates uneven pressure on the center.